DavidVentura/PicoPico/LOG.md

 Fixed the build so that all platforms can build in one go, without having to comment out `#define`s; also moved most of the code that was duplicated (`gfx_*`) to be shared, managed to delete _a bunch_ of code.

 Curious about performance implications of all the current bit shifting done to render (given that each color on the palette is a `uint8_t[3]`).
-Starting point; in celeste, the frames take µs
+Starting point; in celeste, the frames take:

 ```
 Frame avg 16200µs